MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/notifications-badges.md

 <!-- ====================================================================== -->
 ### Step 1 - Generate VAPID keys

 Push notifications require VAPID (Voluntary Application Server Identification) keys in order to send push messages to the PWA client.
 There are several VAPID key generators available online (for example, [vapidkeys.com][VapidkeysMain]).
 After generation, you should get a JSON object containing a public and private key.
 Save the keys for later steps in the following tutorial.
-For information about VAPID and WebPush, go to [Sending VAPID identified WebPush Notifications using the Mozilla Push Service][MozillaServicesSendingVapidWebPushNotificationsPush].
+For information about VAPID and WebPush, see [Sending VAPID identified WebPush Notifications using the Mozilla Push Service][MozillaServicesSendingVapidWebPushNotificationsPush].

 <!-- ====================================================================== -->